Friends of the Library

 - To sponsor programs to add to the cultural life of the community;

-The Friends of the Library recently hosted an Appreciation Day Luncheon
+The Friends of the Library host an Appreciation Day Luncheon

-for the staff at the Newburgh Free Library.
+for the staff at the Newburgh Free Library each year.
 The members of the Friends

-REGULAR MEETINGS – The Friends of the Newburgh Free Library meet the last Wednesday of every month at the library at 4 p.m. during fall/winter and 6:30 p.m. during the spring.
+REGULAR MEETINGS – The Friends of the Newburgh Free Library meet the last Wednesday of every month at the Main Library at 7 p.m.
 Help plan activities to support the Library.
-New members welcome.
+New members are welcome.

 ART SHOW – Each year in April the Friends supports a non-juried Community Art Show hosted by the Newburgh Free Library and open to all artists in the area.
 Artists compete for awards in several categories including Best of Show.